joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6772707/2025/11/03/detroit-red-wings-moritz-seider-cam-talbot/

 **Bills defense shuts down Patrick Mahomes, Josh Allen's magnificent game and other observations**\
-`The Bills defense got aggressive in their approach to Patrick Mahomes.`\
+`The Bills defense got aggressive in their approach to the Kansas City quarterback in Sunday's win.`\
 https://nytimes.com/athletic/6772662/2025/11/03/josh-allen-bills-defense-observations/

 **Bowl projections: Can UNC, Clemson, FSU and more reach the six-win mark?**\